Balancing Robot: Design, Control, and Programming with STM32

 What you'll learn

-✔ PID Implementation and Theory
+✔ PID Controller: Theory and Implementation

 ✔ RC Joystick Integration